maths/moodle-qtype_stack/doc/en/Authoring/Curve_sketching.md

 # Curve Sketching

 At its core, STACK is built to take algebraic input from students.
 This makes assessing skills regarding curve sketching difficult to implement.
-This document will take a look at the current state of curve sketching in STACK, including some promising projects and alternatives.
+This page will take a look at how people have assessed curve sketching in STACK, including some promising projects and alternatives.

 ### GeoGebra